sultan-hassan/tng50-post-processing-prfm/README.md

-# ISM property maps Data Release from TNG50
+# ISM property maps data release from TNG50

 This repository contains all local ISM property maps generated from TNG50 simulations (https://www.tng-project.org/) to generate predictions in post-processing for the Pressure-Regulated, Feedback-Modulated Star Formation Model (PRFM), see Ostriker & Kim, https://arxiv.org/abs/2206.00681.
 For the full description of the equations/methods/implementation guide, please see Hassan+2024.